 To support UE-Satellite-UE (UE-SAT-UE) communication, the UP path change notification includes DNAI to represent the change of satellite identifier.

-NOTE: DNAI value can be derived from the satellite identifier as per operator policy and implementation.

 The event notification may contain the type of notification ("EARLY" or "LATE").

 Outputs, Required: Operation execution result indication.